The Portal for work abroad, overseas travel, study abroad and international living

 Formal credentials in TEFL can be gained in a one-month course (see Susan Griffith’s book on Teaching English Abroad).
 This could open doors in extremely competitive areas like Western Europe.
 Those with a Master's in TEFL, available through a one-year program at many universities, can teach virtually anywhere.

-Other teaching possibilities, some of which we list here, exist for those with knowledge of special fields such as business, health, math or science (through the Peace Corps and Teachers for Africa) or for graduate students (through the Civic Education Project).
+Other teaching possibilities, some of which we list here, exist for those with knowledge of special fields such as business, health, math or science (through the Peace Corps).

 Earnings can be good in the relatively wealthy countries of Japan, South Korea, and Taiwan.
-In China, Eastern Europe, Russia, and the Newly Independent States, pay may be high by local standards but not sufficient for savings.
+In China pay may be high by local standards but not sufficient for savings.
 Africa and Latin America are primarily served by volunteer organizations.
-Western Europe presents dim prospects for Americans, even those with formal credentials, because British and Irish teachers do not need work permits as members of the European Union.
+Western Europe presents far less prospects for Americans, even those with formal credentials, because British and Irish teachers do not need work permits as members of the European Union, however Teaching Assistant programs do exist in France and Spain.

 In general, if your main motivation in teaching is to make a lot of money, you will likely be disappointed.
 In some cases the experience may even cost you more than you earn, but this is usually still far less than the cost of study or travel abroad.
 (Student loans can often be deferred during volunteer work; inquire through your loan and program sponsors.)